Nancypatel1103/ComplianceClient/Interface/Interface.md

     ![image-31](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/601869d6-c659-42c7-9f78-a876f037c77d)

 41. Click finish and it will land on the URL you entered.
-Open the Dashboard and Go to the **Setting** menu.
+Open the Dashboard and go to the **Setting** menu.
 42. If you go to the **Setting** menu, Then go to the Interface tab.
 By default something like this will appear.
 Click on the **Edit** button there.

     ![image-32](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/84067113-2a37-4826-b779-f74d0f7c6451)